 Clause 7: Support

-Again, the standard does not lay out specific requirements in regard to the how data is collected and stored, nor does it prescribe a specific method for evaluating the effectiveness of training or subsequent competence demonstrations.
+Again, the standard does not lay out specific requirements regarding how data is collected and stored, nor does it prescribe a specific method for evaluating the effectiveness of training or subsequent competence demonstrations.
 Your company will be responsible for determining what you document and how you store information.
-Be thorough, organized, and diligent, and remember that the documentation you keep will be your proof of compliance to the ISO 14001 standard during your certification audit.
+Be thorough, organized, and diligent, and remember that the documentation you keep will be your proof of compliance with the ISO14001 standard during your certification audit.

 Finally, determine the methods of communication to keep your efforts (and the results of your efforts!) in the sightlines of your stakeholders.
 These communications should also be carefully recorded and kept within your EMS document management system for easy access.